zuhairp/django-headstart/README.md

 * Develop your app with either Django's built in development server or use Gunicorn as your application server
 * Control it all with [Fabric](http://www.fabfile.org/)

+#### Why not <insert super cool X here>?
+I'm sure <super cool X> is super cool, but I found this method was the right balance of simplicity and consistency for my workflow.
+If you're a fan of <super cool X>, then use <super cool X>.

 ### Getting Started

 #### Prereqs